Last Update: July 2014

 - Determine work hours.

-- Provide a copy of the policy and work rules; inform the student employee of the work schedule and performance standards (refer to Human Resources Template Letter Library).
+- Inform the student employee of the work schedule and performance standards (refer to Human Resources Template Letter Library).

 - Student Employees